BrandonJLazard/2D_EulerCode/README.md

 ## Future Work

-\begin{itemize}
-\item Higher order schemes for calculating interior points
+* Higher order schemes for calculating interior points
-\item generalized implementation of boudnary conditions
+* generalized implementation of boudnary conditions
-\item Updated implementation of CFL condition
+* Updated implementation of CFL condition
-\item Updated implementation of Steger-Warming and Lax-Friedrich to run quicker
+* Updated implementation of Steger-Warming and Lax-Friedrich to run quicker
-\end{itemize}